 \subsection{C*-algebras and their States in Physics}

-Of course, we will not be able to derive many consequences from the fuzzy fundaments of the previous section.
+Of course, we will not be able to derive many consequences from the informal foundations of the previous section.
 We have to narrow down the concepts of observable and state.
 We therefore turn to the theory of C*-algebras, where these ideas take concrete form.
-The formalisms we will set up in this section for classical and quantum kinematics are among the canonical ones, being particularly popular among mathematical physicists.
-The reader might want to think of them as an attempt at constructing a semantics representing the core syntax we presented in the previous paragraph.
+From now on, C*-algebras and $*$-homomorphisms are understood to be unital unless explicitly stated otherwise.
+The formalisms we will set up in this section for classical and quantum kinematics are among the canonical ones and are particularly popular among mathematical physicists.
+The reader might want to think of them as an attempt at constructing a semantics that represents the core syntax we presented in the previous section.

-There exist good physical (operational) arguments to support the idea that the set of observables can be embedded in (the set of self-adjoint elements of) a C*-algebra (over $\C$), which we shall also denote by $\A$.
-Here a polynomial $p(a)$ in $a\in\A$ gets the interpretation of first performing a measurement of $a$ and then applying the polynomial to the measurement outcome.
+There are good physical (operational) arguments to support the idea that the set of observables can be embedded in (the set of self-adjoint elements of) a C*-algebra (over $\C$), which we shall also denote by $\A$.
+Here a polynomial $p(a)$ in $a\in\A$ is interpreted as first performing a measurement of $a$ and then applying the polynomial to the measurement outcome.
 The operational interpretations of $a+b$ and $a\cdot b$ for arbitrary observables $a$ and $b$ are more subtle.
 The measurement of the first observable might alter the state of the system we are trying to measure and therefore disturb the measurement of the second observable.
-This certainly does not agree with the interpretation of the sum of observables we have in existing theories of physics.
-Identically prepared states do not really solve this problem either, according to the various no-cloning theorems we have in physics (e.g. \cite{diecom}).
+This certainly does not agree with the interpretation of sums of observables in existing theories of physics.
+Identically prepared states do not really solve this problem either, according to the various no-cloning theorems known in physics (e.g. \cite{diecom}).